-The cheapest, most durable, and lightest, but least comfortable, option is a closed-cell foam pad like the Z-lite ones popular with the ultralight crowd, or the simple blue foam pads your dad made you sleep on as a kid.
+The cheapest, most durable, and lightest, but least cushy option is a closed-cell foam pad like the Z-lite ones popular with the ultralight crowd, or the simple blue foam pads your dad made you sleep on as a kid.
 Leave these for the pros for now, as they require you to find a comfortable site to sleep on, and/or perfect sleeping on your back.
-(I’m a hardcore side sleeper, unfortunately.)
+(I’m an irredeemable side sleeper, unfortunately.)

 Your sleeping pad should weigh under two pounds: around 1 lb for a nicer air pad, or for the closed-cell foam kind, and closer to 1.5 pounds for the self-inflating, or some of the cheaper/warmer air pads.
 This is another great piece of gear to borrow from a friend.